RasmusD/JNDSLAM/README.md

 # JNDSLAM
 A method for automatic pitch contour stylisation

-This version 0.12 features:
+This version 0.2 features:

 A simple method for stylising pitch contours based on the Just Noticeable Difference in pitch.

-This is, currently only, the Simplified JNDSLAM method as described in a paper submitted to Interspeech 2015 (Dall, R. & Gonzalvo, X. (2015).
+This offers both the JNDSLAM and Simplified JNDSLAM method as described in a paper submitted to Interspeech 2015 (Dall, R. & Gonzalvo, X. (2015).
 Automatic Stylisation and Labelling of Pitch Contour for Speech Synthesis.
 Submitted to Interspeech 2015, Dresden, Germany).

+It also offers the original SLAM method from Obin, N., Beliao, J., Veaux, C., & Lacheret, A. (2014).
+SLAM: Automatic Stylization and Labelling of Speech Melody.
+Speech Prosody 7, 246-250.
+Python implementation available at https://github.com/jbeliao/SLAM.

 To use: